Physical vs. Chemical Sunscreen

 Don't cause free radicals.

-Generally safe, however some chemical filters generate free radicals which can make your skin age.
+Generally safe, however some chemical filters generate free radicals which can cause skin damage, irritation, and aging.

 Many chemical UV filters have not been FDA approved in the States, but are in sunscreens sold in Europe and Asia.